fishermanxx/NER_project/readme.md

 # File path:
     ./data/d1/: the dir of dataset
     ./data/s1/: the dir of solution
-    ./code: the dir of code
+    ./data/vocab.txt: the pretrained tokenize dict used by bert ./code: the dir of code
     ./readme.md
     ./run.sh